-The bikeways turns west onto Plyers Mill Road.
+The bikeway turns west onto Plyers Mill Road.

 - 18. At the intersection of Plyers Mill Road and Amherst Avenue, create a westbound left turn bay by installing a median island (shown below).
-This measure could be accomplished in the interim by striping a new median rather than constructing a new island. - This median will make it easier for eastbound bicyclists to turn left onto Amherst Avenue because they will only have to cross one lane of traffic.
+This measure could be accomplished in the interim by striping a new median rather than constructing a new island. - This median will make it easier for eastbound bicyclists to turn left onto Amherst Avenue because they will only have to cross one lane of traffic. - 19.
+Install bicycle boxes at both the eastern and western approaches to Georgia Avenue. - These bicycle boxes will provide bicyclists a place to safely position themselves while waiting to cross Georgia Avenue. - 20.

-Westbound left turn bay at the intersection of Georgia Ave and Plyers Mill Rd (Recommendation 18)

-- 19. Install bicycle boxes at both the eastern and western approaches to Georgia Avenue. - These bicycle boxes will provide bicyclists a place to safely position themselves while waiting to cross Georgia Avenue. - 20.
 Adjust signal timing to add an east/west leading bicycle/pedestrian interval or facilitate left turns from Plyers Mill Road onto Georgia Avenue during a protected phase. - Both of these potential recommendations are intended to reduce left-hook collisions between bicyclists and turning motor vehicles.